 Kentuckians will cast ballots for governor and lieutenant governor in 2023.
 The election is Tuesday, Nov.
 7.

 - Absentee voting: This option is available only to registered voters who meet certain criteria, including residents temporarily living out of state or voters who are unable to vote in person because of an illness or disability.

-- Early in-person voting: All registered voters can vote early and in person on the Thursday, Friday and Saturday before the election.
+- Early in-person voting: All registered voters can vote early and in person on the Thursday, Friday and Saturday before elections.

 A new redistricting plan has changed certain boundaries of some state legislative and U.S. congressional districts and may affect which candidates appear on your ballot.
 A legal battle over the redrawn maps is ongoing.